 (1) It shall be unlawful for any person who is not a federally licensed firearms importer, manufacturer, or dealer to transfer a firearm to any other person who is not so licensed, unless the transferee presents a document from the State Police certifying that the transferee is not prohibited under State or Federal law from possessing a firearm.

-(2) Paragraph (1) shall not apply when the transferor has no reason to believe the transferee will use or intends to use the firearm in a crime or is prohibited from possessing firearms under State or Federal law, and:
+(2) Notwithstanding paragraph (1), it shall be legal to transfer a firearm when the transferor has no reason to believe the transferee will use or intends to use the firearm in a crime or is prohibited from possessing firearms under State or Federal law, and:

 (a) the transfer is a loan or bona fide gift between spouses, between domestic partners, between parents and their children, including stepparents and their stepchildren, between siblings, between aunts or uncles and their nieces or nephews, or between grandparents and their grandchildren; or